 It looks like you put a lot of care and thoughtfulness into you work.
 How long does a shoot take from concept through to its completion?

 Sometimes it all falls together and goes quite easy and fast.
 Other times it takes longer than I would like to.
-I have a notebook full of drawings and concepts that have been there for months, few have been there for years.
+I have a notebook full of drawings and concepts that have been there for months – a few have been there for years.
 Outfits are quite important for creating the mood.
-You get the feeling through surroundings and model, but clothes helps paint it too.
+You get the feeling through surroundings and model, but clothes helps paint it, too.
 That is what mostly gets in the way.

 What’s good and bad about sharing your work with the wider world?

 Hmm, I only recently found the bad thing about it.
 There is a guy selling my photos (and other artist’s too) which he had taken off Facebook pages.
 It has left me with no choice but to post lower resolution and quality photos.
 That makes me sad.